Aneal250/frontend_task/README.md

 ### Simple Form Project

-This a basic Form Application allows users to enter their name and the industry in which they work.
-There are three input fields in the application.
+This a Simple Form Application that allows users to enter their name, and the industry which they are invloved with.
+On submit to the form a user must check on the agree Terms button, before submission.
+The application records user data and stores the dsata in a db.

+Basic Functionality

+- Form Validation
+- Initiate user session when the home is visited
+- Basic CRUD Operations
+  -- Create user Form Application
+  -- Read user Form Applicaton
+  -- Update user Form Application

 ```
-   inputFormValues = {
+   userAppication = {
       name: string,
       sector: string
       agreeTerms: boolen